Photo Upload Form

 Q. Should I shoot in HDR?

-Q. How should I be ordering my photos?
+Q. How should I organize/name my photos?

 Q. What if I can't get into the condo/apartment amenities?